 “Cleaner delivery vehicles mean less pollution, less noise, and less carbon emissions,” said Ariana Vito, electric vehicle program coordinator for the city of Santa Monica.

 Funded with a grant from the California Governor’s Office of Business and Economic Development and coordinated through the Los Angeles Cleantech Incubator, the new pilot program seeks to lower emissions and decrease traffic for food and parcel deliveries.
 While it does not prohibit vehicles powered with fossil fuels or ban large delivery trucks, there’s no need to have a large truck delivering small packages or food, Vito explained, especially when they double-park or block bicycle lanes.

-Expected to launch by early February, the one-square-mile, zero-emissions delivery zone will be located in Santa Monica's main shopping and dining hub: Main St. It will span from the city’s southern border at Dewey St. to Wilshire Blvd., and from the ocean eastward to Lincoln Blvd.
+The one-square-mile, zero-emissions delivery zone will be located in Santa Monica's main shopping and dining hub: Main St. It will span from the city’s southern border at Dewey St. to Wilshire Blvd., and from the ocean eastward to Lincoln Blvd.